Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable cotton production

-Requirements: Cotton producers must adhere to the Better Cotton Principles and Criteria, which focus on minimizing harmful crop protection practices, promoting water stewardship, maintaining soil health, enhancing biodiversity, preserving fiber quality, and ensuring decent working conditions.
+What are the Requirements: Cotton producers must adhere to the Better Cotton Principles and Criteria, which focus on minimizing harmful crop protection practices, promoting water stewardship, maintaining soil health, enhancing biodiversity, preserving fiber quality, and ensuring decent working conditions.

-Description: Better Cotton, formerly known as the Better Cotton Initiative (BCI), is a global non-profit organization that promotes sustainability in cotton farming.
+What does it mean: Better Cotton, formerly known as the Better Cotton Initiative (BCI), is a global non-profit organization that promotes sustainability in cotton farming.
 As of the 2022-2023 season, Better Cotton represents approximately 22% of global cotton production, with 2.13 million licensed farmers producing 5.47 million tonnes of certified cotton.
 The initiative collaborates with retailers such as H&M, Gap, IKEA, and Levi Strauss.

 Link: Better Cotton Website